-Management has assessed the impact of these new and revised standards on the Group and it is unlikely that the amendment or interpretation will have a material impact on the Group's annual financial statements.
+Management has assessed the impact of these new and revised standards on the Group and it is unlikely that the amendments or interpretations will have a material impact on the Group's annual financial statements.

 IFRS 17 Insurance Contracts

 The IFRS establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts issued.